 - The national social credit system

 Private social credit systems are run by private companies.
 There are dozens of them currently operating in China.
 These systems are kind of like loyalty rewards programs: they assign scores to the company’s customers, rewarding high scores with perks and discounts.
-There are no penalties for low scores.
 They’re also optional: if you don’t want to participate, you don’t have to.
 These private systems are classified as “social” credit because they base some of their scoring on the consumer’s behavior.

 |The national SCS||Private SCS|

 |Run by the Chinese government||Run by private companies|

 |Running, but not at full speed yet, still in pre-beta pilot mode||Dozens are already operational|

 |No nationwide scoring system – no one has been assigned a national social credit score (yet)||Assigns scores to customers and users|